AdobeDocs/commerce-webapi/src/pages/graphql/develop/index.md

 ### Define the output interface

 In many cases, the response contains data that was either not available as input, or was transformed in some manner from the input.
-For example, when you specify a price in an input filter, Magento evaluates it as a Float value.
+For example, when you specify a price in an input filter, the application evaluates it as a Float value.
 However, `Price` output objects contain a Float value, a currency value, and possibly minimum/maximum values and tax adjustments.
 You can define a `typeResolver` to point to the Resolver object, which interprets the GraphQL query.
 If your module contains only attributes that extend another module, then this parameter is optional.
 Otherwise, it is required.
 See [Resolvers]({{ page.baseurl }}/graphql/develop/resolvers.html) for more information.

 Output types that represent entities that can be manipulated (created, updated, or removed) and/or can be cached on the client MUST have `id` field.
 The type of the field SHOULD be `ID`.